jFransham/polish-prefix-language/README.md

 There are just two kinds of function: unary and binary.
 To receive more arguments one must take a list.
 Unary functions are applied with no whitespace, binary functions are applied with whitespace.
-Macros are denoted by a $ and simply consume expressions until a matching closing brace or a `;`.
-Functions, by default, are a single punctuation character (this may change in the future), but variables can be used as functions by appending a `:` (no whitespace).
+Macros are denoted by a `$` and simply consume expressions until a matching closing brace or a `;`.
+Functions, are a string of punctuation characters, but other expressions can be used as functions by appending a `:` (no whitespace).

 Example: